 However, a book like The Ex Factor Guide would have helped me handle that breakup a lot better.
 It contains a comprehensive guide to handling breakups in a mature way, and it tries to help men win their ex back.

-There are a few things that I'd change about The Ex Factor Guide, but it's a solid starting point for anyone who is going through an intense breakup, and I'm going to break it down right now.
+There are a few things that I'd change about The Ex Factor Guide by Brad Browning, but it's a solid starting point for anyone who is going through an intense breakup, and I'm going to break it down right now.

 What Is the Ex Factor Guide?

 The Ex Factor Guide by Brad Browning is a book that aims to help men handle breakups more maturely.
 Let's face it; A lot of men get a little wonky after a breakup, and they usually scare their ex off even further.
 If you're like that, The Ex Factor Guide aims to help you out a little bit.

 It handles a lot more than just the initial breakup, though.
 It also goes into detail about how you can get the girl of your dreams back, and it may even lead to you finding a new relationship that you're happier in.